Trev is the maestro behind NC Wedding Violin. He is a versatile violinist performing along the entire spectrum of traditional to modern weddings.

 Where I’ve Been

 I love composing dark introspective ambient electronic music and I hope this becomes more than a hobby one day.
+If you want to listen to that you can here.
 Aside from that, I love reading.
 I’m reading the Dune series by Frank Herbert.
 I have several plants I take care of, mainly herbs I use in my cooking.
 Cooking and baking are big hobbies for me.
 I enjoy learning Spanish and improving my typing too.

 Favorite literary genre: Science Fiction